ahwingo/polarization_analysis/README.md

 ### How to interpret the data:
 Dots represent articles which make reference to the topic listed at the top of the screen.
 Dots placed above the horizontal line mention the selected topic in a positive context, on average, while dots below the line mention the selected topic in a negative context, on average.
 Neutral topic mentions bring a dot closer to the line.
 TanH normalization is used on the overall sentiment score of an article.

-Articles are sorted by sentiment score, not by their publishing date.
-Articles are sorted by sentiment score, not by their publishing date.
+Articles are sorted by sentiment score, not by date.
 When a dot is selected, the title of its article is displayed in bold.
 The sentence in that article which contributed most to its sentiment score is also displayed.

 ![Example](Demo_Example_Screen.png)